HenrikJStromberg/sec_check/README.md

 git --no-pager diff HEAD~1 HEAD > diff.txt
 python __main__.py diff.txt
 ```
+The TypeScript version works the same way.
+Adjust maximum tokens to your needs in both versions.

 ## Contributing
 Contributions are welcome!
 Please read the contributing guide to get started.